-In accordance with National Instrument 51-101 - Standard of Disclosure for Oil and Gas Activities, McDaniel & Associates Consultants Ltd. ("McDaniel"), independent petroleum engineering consultants, prepared a report (the "McDaniel Report") dated 24 March 2016.
-This statement of reserves data and other oil and gas information (this "Statement") uses the information provided in the McDaniel Report.
+In accordance with National Instrument 51-101 - Standard of Disclosure for Oil and Gas Activities, McDaniel & Associates Consultants Ltd. ("McDaniel"), independent petroleum engineering consultants, prepared a report (the "McDaniel Orca Exploration Report") dated March 14, 2017.
+This statement of reserves data and other oil and gas information (this "Statement") uses the information provided in the McDaniel Orca Exploration Report.
 All financial information in this Statement is in US dollars.
-This Statement was prepared on 13 April 2016 and is effective 31 December 2015.
+This Statement was prepared on April 12, 2017 and is effective December 31 2016.

-The McDaniel Report evaluated, as at 31 December 2015, Orca Exploration Group Inc.'s (the "Company" or "Orca Exploration") Tanzanian conventional natural gas reserves for the period to the end of its licence in October 2026.
-The tables below are a summary of the conventional natural gas reserves of the Company and the net present value of future net revenue attributable to such reserves as evaluated in the McDaniel Report utilising forecast price and cost assumptions.
-The tables summarize the data contained in the McDaniel Report and as a result may contain slightly different numbers due to rounding.
+The McDaniel Orca Exploration Report evaluated, as at December 31, 2016, Orca Exploration Group Inc.'s (the "Company" or "Orca Exploration") Tanzanian natural gas reserves for the period to the end of its licence in October 2026.
+The tables below are a summary of the natural gas reserves of the Company and the net present value of future net revenue attributable to such reserves as evaluated in the McDaniel Orca Exploration Report utilizing forecast price and cost assumptions.
+The tables summarize the data contained in the McDaniel Orca Exploration Report and as a result may contain slightly different numbers due to rounding.
 The net present value of future net revenue attributable to the Company's reserves is stated without provision for interest costs and out of country general and corporate administrative costs, but after providing for estimated royalties, production costs, development costs, other income, future capital expenditures, and well abandonment costs for only those wells assigned reserves by McDaniel.
 It should not be assumed that the undiscounted or discounted net present value of future net revenue attributable to the Company's reserves estimated by McDaniel represent the fair market value of those reserves.
 Other assumptions and qualifications relating to costs, prices for future production and other matters are summarized herein.
-The recovery and reserve estimates of the Company's conventional natural gas reserves provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
+The recovery and reserve estimates of the Company's natural gas reserves provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
 Actual reserves may be greater than or less than the estimates provided herein.

-The McDaniel Report is based on certain factual data supplied by the Company and McDaniel's opinion of reasonable practice in the industry.
+The McDaniel Orca Exploration Report is based on certain factual data supplied by the Company and McDaniel's opinion of reasonable practice in the industry.
 The extent and character of ownership and all factual data pertaining to the Company's petroleum properties and contracts (except for certain information residing in the public domain) were supplied by Orca Exploration to McDaniel and accepted without any further investigation.
 McDaniel accepted this data as presented and neither title searches nor field inspections were conducted.